jkmaina/practical-rust-book/README.md

 ## About the Author

-**James Karanja Maina** is a software engineer with extensive experience in systems programming and web development.
+**James Karanja Maina** is the author of The Complete AI Blueprint series of books.
+He is an experienced Solutions Architect  with extensive experience in systems programming and web development.
 This book represents his approach to teaching Rust through practical, real-world applications rather than abstract concepts.

 ## License